 [231]To prepare specimens for slide mounting, it is necessary to remove (clear) all the internal tissues to allow observation of the cuticle, oral opening, cephaloskeleton, anterior and posterior spiracles, and anal lobes.
 First, two incisions are made in the larva: one laterally through the thoracic segments, and one between the posterior spiracles and anus.
 Then the incised larva is immersed in hot 10% NaOH or 10% KOH solution for 10–15 min or until most internal tissues are visibly digested.
 After digestion, the remaining internal debris is carefully removed using forceps and the specimen flushed with distilled water under a stereomicroscope.
 The cephaloskeleton is extracted through the lateral incision on the thorax.

-[232]Cleared specimens can be placed in glycerin on a glass depression slide with a cover slip for examination or imaging and recording of measurement data under a compound microscope (Figure 48).
+[232]Cleared specimens can be placed in glycerine on a glass depression slide with a cover slip for examination or imaging and recording of measurement data under a compound microscope (Figure 48).
 Afterwards, specimens can be retained as vouchers by returning them to alcohol in a labelled vial, or permanent slide mounts can be made using Canada balsam or Euparal following standard methods.
 For permanent mounts, care must be taken to position and stabilize the specimen in the proper orientation before adding the cover slip, otherwise it may be impossible to get realistic images or accurate measurements after the specimen dries in place.
 Slides must be allowed to dry for several days or weeks (the time can be reduced by using an oven), but they can be examined under the microscope at low magnification immediately after mounting.
 Slides should be labelled.

 [233]4.2.1.3 Preparing larvae for SEM examination